 Experience it: The Hawaiian Lomi Lomi at Banyan Tree Spa in Marina Bay Sands, Singapore.
 The spa is quite a cool space designed to celebrate the ‘tree of life’ with elements like branches on the wall and smooth parquet floors.

 Massages were once upon a time, quite the painful process performed only by males.
 But as Bali’s tourism scene began to grow, the demand for relaxing spa treatments increased and Bali began to revisit their signature massage.
 Today it’s a combination of oils that use local ingredients, an influence of the Swedish massage, and even holistic Chinese and Ayurvedic techniques.

-Experience it: Bali is home to so many great spas (check out our list of favourites here), like the spa at COMO Shambhala Estate, Ubud, where the traditional Indonesian massage comes part and parcel of holistic 3, 5 and 7-day programs.
+Experience it: Bali is home to so many great spas (check out our list of favourites here), like the spa at COMO Shambhala Estate, Ubud, where the traditional Indonesian massage comes part and parcel of holistic 3, 5 and 7-night programs.